-- Develop a workable Plan - Work with your colleagues and counterparts in the police department, fire department, health department, public buildings department, and emergency management office to develop a plan that will be successful - Review your plan regularly and update it when your system changes or new threats emerge
+- Develop a workable Plan - Work with your colleagues and counterparts in the police department, fire department, health department, public buildings department, and emergency management office to develop a plan that will be successful - Review your plan regularly and update it when your system changes or new threats emerge - Plan for the worst.
+Determine what you will do if...

+□ Normal communication system (television, web, radio, telecommunication) are not available

+□ Electrical power is cut off

+\Box There are massive deaths or injuries

+□ There are air-borne chemical or biological hazards

+• Practice, Practice, Practice

+□ Conduct regular emergency/disaster drills (not just fire drills) to keep skills sharp and your plan up-to-date

+\Box Build interagency relationship; every level of transit leadership should personally know his/her counterparts in the agencies and organizations who will be responding to an emergency situation

+• Some Things that Really Matter

+\Box Put the resources in place to execute your plan - people, equipment, facilities \Box Identify alternative means of transportation for the transit-using public in case one or more of your primary modes is disabled

+\Box Radio communication capability is essential because cell phones are not reliable during the emergencies; be sure you have multiple communication systems, in case one or more is inoperative

+Conduct criminal and credit background checks on every employee

+\Box Make sure every employee has a photo identification and require that it be displayed at all times

+Emergency Response

-• Plan for the worst.
-Determine what you will do if □ Normal communication system (television, web, radio, telecommunication) are not available □ Electrical power is cut off □ There are massive deaths or injuries □ There are air-borne chemical or biological hazards • Practice, Practice, Practice ☐ Conduct regular emergency/disaster drills (not just fire drills) to keep skills sharp and your plan up-to-date ☐ Build interagency relationship; every level of transit leadership should personally know his/her counterparts in the agencies and organizations who will be responding to an emergency situation • Some Things that Really Matter Put the resources in place to execute your plan - people, equipment, facilities Identify alternative means of transportation for the transit-using public in case one or more of your primary modes is disabled Radio communication capability is essential because cell phones are not reliable during the emergencies; be sure you have multiple communication systems, in case one or more is inoperative Conduct criminal and credit background checks on every employee Make sure every employee has a photo identification and require that it be displayed at all times • Es of Al inter pa gency Response stablish Command Central Immediately set up a joint operations center so that your key responders can talk to each ther face-to-face and make joint decisions though it was not clear at the outset whether there was a terrible accident or a terrorist cident, the command center leadership made the decision to respond to the situation as a terrorist attack.
-As a result, the NYC transit authority immediately evacuated all trains, assengers and transit employees from the World Trade Center area - and there were no fansit-related deaths or serious injuries and no equipment losses as a result of the collapsed wilding.
+• Establish Command Central

+\Box Immediately set up a joint operations center so that your key responders can talk to each other face-to-face and make joint decisions

+Although it was not clear at the outset whether there was a terrible accident or a terrorist incident, the command center leadership made the decision to respond to the situation as a terrorist attack.
+As a result, the NYC transit authority immediately evacuated all trains, passengers and transit employees from the World Trade Center area - and there were no transit-related deaths or serious injuries and no equipment losses as a result of the collapsed building.

+• Improvise!
-Be ready and willing to improvise; even a good plan can't anticipate everything evacuation process quicker and built tremendous goodwill with the public.

-NYC Transit made the decision to let everyone leave the city for free; this decision made the
+Be ready and willing to improvise; even a good plan can't anticipate everything NYC Transit made the decision to let everyone leave the city for free; this decision made the evacuation process quicker and built tremendous goodwill with the public.